-Figure 44 Table Settings The user can change the fonts for the header or the body of a table in the Header Font and Body Font sections respectively.
-The other two options allow the user to define the behaviour of a table if it extends beyond the boundaries of a single page on the canvas and allows the user to display a table with alternating colors for each row.
-6 Stacking and Overlaying Spectra Click here for a video on Stacking or overlaying spectra.
+Figure 48: Chart Settings 6 Stacking and Overlaying Spectra Click here for a video on Stacking or overlaying spectra.
 You can also create a stack using Drag and Drop.
-A stacked plot or overlay of spectra in the current JASON document can be created by first selecting the spectra to stack and then right-clicking on the canvas and selecting "Stack Spectra" from the context menu.
+A stacked plot or overlay of spectra in the current JASON document can be created by first selecting the spectra to stack and then right-clicking on the Canvas and selecting the 'Stack Spectra' option from the context menu.

-Figure 45: Selecting and stacking individual spectra A new stacked plot of the spectra will be added to the canvas.
+Figure 49: Selecting and stacking individual spectra A new stacked plot of the spectra will be added to the Canvas.

-Figure 46: Stacked spectra The currently "active" spectrum in the stacked plot is indicated by an "A" in a red circle to the left of the spectrum.
+Figure 50: Stacked spectra The currently active spectrum in the stacked plot is indicated by an "A" in a red circle to the left of the spectrum.
 Additional processing and manipulation of the active spectrum (e.g. phasing) can be performed as necessary in the usual manner.
-When a stacked plot is selected, the Stack panel from the Context tools becomes available.
-The Stack panel allows easy manipulation of the order and amplitude scaling of each spectrum in the stacked plot.
+When a stacked plot is selected, the 'Stack' panel from the 'Context Tools' becomes available.
+The 'Stack' panel allows easy manipulation of the order and amplitude scaling of each spectrum in the stacked plot.

-Figure 47: Stack panel To adjust the amplitude scaling applied to a given spectrum, enter a value for the "Y Scale" into the appropriate row of the table on the Stack panel.
-To normalize the intensities of the spectra, click the "Normalize intensities" button at the top-left-hand side of the Stack panel.
-To reset the amplitude scaling and shifts, click the "Reset 1D spectra scaling and shifts" button.
+Figure 51: Stack panel To adjust the amplitude scaling applied to a given spectrum, enter a value for the 'Y Scale' into the appropriate row of the table on the 'Stack' panel.
+To normalize the intensities of the spectra, click the 'Normalize intensities' button at the top-left-hand side of the 'Stack' panel.
+To reset the amplitude scaling and shifts, click the 'Reset 1D spectra scaling and shifts' button.
 The currently active spectrum in the stacked plot is also indicated by bold font for the row.
 To make another spectrum in the stack active, double-click on the data set name of the appropriate row in the table.
 To adjust the order of the spectra, click on a row and drag it to the desired location, above or below other rows in the table.

-Figure 48: Reordering spectra in the stacked plot by dragging rows in the table To change the color of a spectrum in the stacked plot, double-click on the colored square at the right-hand side of the row and select or configure the desired color on the "Select Color" window.
-To hide a spectrum, uncheck the "Visible" box in the appropriate row.
+Figure 52: Reordering spectra in the stacked plot by dragging rows in the table To change the color of a spectrum in the stacked plot, double-click on the colored square at the right-hand side of the row and select or configure the desired color in the 'Select Color' window.
+To hide a spectrum, uncheck the 'Visible' box in the appropriate row.
 For large numbers of stacked spectra, it is sometimes desirable to display only every nth spectrum in the stack (e.g. every 10th spectrum).
-To do this, use the "Decimate view" button and enter the decimation factor.
-To overlay spectra instead of stacking them, select "Spectra Overlap" from the dropdown menu.
+To do this, use the 'Decimate view' button and enter the decimation factor.
+To overlay spectra instead of stacking them, select 'Spectra Overlap' from the dropdown menu.